rubyfu/RubyFu/en/module_0x4__web_kung_fu/browser_manipulation.md

 ## Watir Webdriver
 [**Watir**](http://watirwebdriver.com/) is abbreviation for (Web Application Testing in Ruby).
 I believe that Watir is more elegant than Selenium but I like to know many ways to do the same thing, just in case.

-- To install watir gem
+- install watir gem
 ```
 gem install watir-webdriver
 ```

 ### GET Request

 ```ruby
 #!/usr/bin/env ruby